microsoft/art/azureml/README.md

 ## Training

 The Ball Tree API originates from https://github.com/Azure/mmlspark.
-It allows for the initialization of a conditional ball tree with three methods: `findMaximumInnerProducts`, `save`, and `load`. e featurization of the images and the creation of the balltrees is done in `featurize.py`.
+It allows for the initialization of a conditional ball tree with three methods: `findMaximumInnerProducts`, `save`, and `load`.
+The featurization of the images and the creation of the balltrees is done in `featurize.py`.
 The file reads a csv from a mounted storage blob and downloads the images from the provided urls.
 The images are featurized using the embeddings from ResNet50 and then used to create balltree objects.

 The training is run through `deploy_featurize.py` as an experiment on Azure Machine Learning (AML).
 It mounts the storage blob for `featurize.py`, submits the run, then saves the balltree objects and metadata in a model so they can be easily accessed later.